AcademySoftwareFoundation/openexr/docs/OpenEXRFileLayout.rst

 The text assumes that the reader is familiar with OpenEXR terms such as "channel", "attribute", "data window" or "chunk".
-For an explanation of those terms see the `Technical Introduction to OpenEXR`_.
+For an explanation of those terms see :doc:`Technical Introduction to OpenEXR`.

 **Note:** This document does not define the OpenEXR file format.
 OpenEXR is defined as the file format that is read and written by the IlmImf open-source